mikeAdamss/platform/setup/README.md

 }
 ```

-    - b.) will output `../../terraform/backend.tf` which tells terraform where to look for said state on gcp.

-**IMPORTANT** - doing this will override the contents of `../terraform/backend.tf` (the thing that defines _which_ bucket worth of teraform remote state you're connecting to).
-This will need to be accounted for if we ever try and run multiple accounts from the same branch.

 ## Spinning up a new envionment

 Provided that you've configured or will be using an environments worth of configuration, consisting of: